cognitivexr/cpop/README.md

 For the values to be correct, it is essential that the `--aruco-marker-length` argument, or the `ARUCO_MARKER_LENGTH` config parameter is set correctly.
 The value describes the length of a marker side in meters.
+Add the flag `--realsense` to use a connected realsense camera.

 ### Run the service

+After intrinsic and extrinsic calibration the detector can be started to find the 3D position and bounding box of objects relative to the anchor point.

 Make sure a MQTT broker is up and running, check out the `cpop/config.py` for configuration values.
 Then run

     python -m cpop.cli.detector

 which will start sending object positions into the configured MQTT topics.

+The `--realsense` flag can be set to make use of Intel Realsense Cameras.
+If the `--realsense` and `--depth` flags are set, the object positions and bounding box are calculated using the depth of the Intel Realsense Camera.
+Otherwise it is assumed that objects stand on the same plane as the anchor AruCo pattern.

 ## Demo application